berryma4/metadata-forms-gui-archive/docs/documentation/programmers-guide.md

 ## Changing Label Size for a subset of fields

 Useful for example when State follows city on the same line.

+### Validating using A RE pattern

+.

+### Validating using a set of RE Patterns

+.

+### Validating using a built-in validation function

+.

+### Validating using a custom function

+### Validating using a Web Service

+## Filling in Option list or drop down with Web service Results

+# Advanced Formatting

+## Supporting Columns

+.

+## Supporting groups of sections that must reflow together

+.

+## Designing to support mobile devices

+.

+## Forcing entire blocks to Reflow

+.

+## Designing to reflow individual forms

+Support for Subforms using TABS

+Adding Left Nav display of sub forms

+Expanding form sections that contain functions.